Sardinia | ITALY

 In 1930, Antonio Taramelli, a renowned archaeologist and key figure in the rediscovery of Nuragic civilization, published a surprising article in the magazine L’Albergo in Italia: not about archaeology, but about Sardinian gastronomy.
-A lively and detailed text, now reissued by Sardus Paper, a publishing series that collects and comments on articles from the past dedicated to the history and culture of Sardinia, presenting them to the public with new interpretative keys.
+A lively and detailed text, now republished by Sardus Paper, a publishing series that collects and comments on past articles on history and culture of Sardinia, presenting them to the public with new insights

-The recovery of Taramelli's article is emblematic: it demonstrates how the culture of food was already perceived as a deep expression of the territory.
+The recovery of Taramelli's article is emblematic: it demonstrates how the food culture was already perceived as a deep expression of the territory.

 Taramelli lived in Sardinia for over thirty years, exploring not only with the eye of an archaeologist but also with the curiosity of a traveler.
 His writing, structured as a dialogue between a tourist and an elderly islander, is a pioneering food and wine guide, capable of capturing the most authentic soul of the island.